plugin-llms

 tagline

-in homepage frontmatter.- Current locale's description in VuePress config file.
+in locale homepage frontmatter- Current locale's description in VuePress config file

 frontmatter.description